 CollegeLink: Free College Courses

 Placentia-Yorba Linda Unified School District (PYLUSD) high school students can earn college credit by enrolling in courses offered by Fullerton College.
-These courses are taught in person on PYLUSD high school campuses and are free of charge and include textbooks.
+These courses are taught in person, or online, at PYLUSD campuses, are free of charge, and include textbooks.
 All courses are CSU and UC-approved for transfer.
 Students do not need to commit to attend Fullerton College in order to take these classes and receive credit.
-The goal of these classes is to help students transfer to their desired 4-year college or graduate quicker.
+The goal of these classes is to help students prepare for college and complete their chosen degree sooner after they graduate.

 See Course Descriptions